Armed Forces of Ukraine: Ukraine and NATO membership

-Ukraine's stated national policy is Euro-Atlantic integration, with the European Union.
-Ukraine has a "Distinctive Partnership" with NATO (see Enlargement of NATO) and has been an active participant in Partnership for Peace exercises and in peacekeeping in the Balkans.
-This close relationship with NATO has been most apparent in Ukrainian cooperation and combined peacekeeping operations with its neighbor Poland in Kosovo.
-Ukrainian servicemen also served under NATO command in Iraq, Afghanistan and in Operation Active Endeavour.
+Relations prior to the Russian invasion

-Former President of Ukraine Viktor Yushchenko had asked for Ukrainian membership by early 2008.
+Former president of Ukraine Viktor Yushchenko had asked for Ukrainian membership by early 2008.
 During the 2008 Bucharest summit, NATO declared that Ukraine could become a member of NATO at Ukraine's discretion and when it met the criteria for accession.
 His successor, Viktor Yanukovych, considered the level of co-operation between Ukraine and NATO sufficient.
 Yanukovych, however, opted to keep Ukraine a non-aligned state.
 This was formalised on 3 June 2010, when the Verkhovna Rada excluded, with 226 votes, the goal of "integration into Euro-Atlantic security and NATO membership" from the country's national security strategy.
 Amid the Euromaidan unrest, Yanukovych fled Ukraine in February 2014.
+The interim Yatsenyuk Government which came to power in 2014, initially said, with reference to the country's non-aligned status, that it had no plans to join NATO.

+Ukraine's stated national policy is Euro-Atlantic integration, with the European Union.
+Ukraine has a "Distinctive Partnership" with NATO (see Enlargement of NATO) and has been an active participant in Partnership for Peace exercises and in peacekeeping in the Balkans.
+This close relationship with NATO has been most apparent in Ukrainian cooperation and combined peacekeeping operations with its neighbour Poland in Kosovo.
+Ukrainian servicemen also served under NATO command in Iraq, Afghanistan and in Operation Active Endeavour.